5086 aluminium alloy

-5086 is an aluminium–magnesium alloy, primarily alloyed with magnesium.
+5086 aluminium alloy is an aluminium–magnesium alloy, primarily alloyed with magnesium.
 It is not strengthened by heat treatment, instead becoming stronger due to strain hardening, or cold mechanical working of the material.

 Since heat treatment doesn't strongly affect the strength, 5086 can be readily welded and retain most of its mechanical strength.
 The good results with welding and good corrosion properties in seawater make 5086 extremely popular for vessel gangways, building boat and yacht hulls.

 Basic properties

 5086 has a density of 2.660 kg/dm3, with a specific gravity of 2.66.